 How can you use writing to get to know yourself better?
 The basis of this method is to quietly and calmly write down what comes to mind, asking yourself questions about what you actually mean.
 You do this in three steps.
-Here, we explain how it works, step by step.
+Wies Enthoven, who works with this method, explains step by step.

 What is Proprioceptive Writing?